yperez0914/Web-Design-Challenge/README.md

 ````

 <br>

-# Pandas Conversion of CSV to HTML
+# Pandas Conversion from CSV to HTML
 <br>
 To create the Data page the CSV data was read in and converted to HTML using Pandas.
 <br>